DrDroidLab/telemetry-sdk/README.md

 ### Next.js Applications

+**Step 1: Create a Telemetry Provider Component**

-Create a client component for telemetry initialization:
+Create a new file `components/TelemetryProvider.tsx`:

 ```tsx
 "use client";